rumtracehq/web-sdk/README.md

 Interaction telemetry uses the SDK's custom click/submit instrumentation by default.
 Add `data-rum-ignore` to an element or ancestor to suppress interaction spans for that subtree.

+`setUser(userId, attributes)` does not automatically redact, hash, or mask values.
+Do not pass raw PII such as email addresses, phone numbers, names, or internal identifiers unless your telemetry policy allows it.
+Hash or sanitize user values before calling `setUser`.

 ## Build And Test

 ```sh